-During the three-day hearing, Moore introduced the testimony of Dr. Antolin Llorente, a licensed psychologist who attested to Moore's substandard intelligence and limitations in adaptive skills.
-He opined-based on his own interaction with Moore (including his administration of an additional IQ test) and his interviews of family members, friends, teachers, and employers-that Moore is mentally retarded.
+duced the testimony of Dr. Antolin Llorente, a licensed psychologist who attested to Moore's substandard intelligence and limitations in adaptive skills.
+He opinedSSbased on his own interaction with Moore (including his administration of an additional IQ test) and his interviews of family members, friends, teachers, and employersSSthat Moore is mentally retarded.
 Moore proffered the direct testimony of various family members and friends, most of whom indicated that Moore had been "slow" and incapable of handling some of the basic requirements of daily living from an early age.